How to Gain Slabs of Vegan Muscle (Without Getting Fat)

 Eating above your caloric needs is not enough, you also need to adequately stimulate and tear down your muscles to trigger a growth response.

 Getting your macros right.
-Eating the right amount of protein, fats and carbohydrate plays a huge role in optimizing muscle gains.
+Eating the right amount of protein, fats and carbohydrate also plays a huge role in optimizing muscle gains during a lean bulk.